waelkarman/Raspberry-Pi-Sysfs-GPIO-C-Library/README.md

 ```

 <h4> License </h4>
-<br> All code and files are licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC-BY-4.0).
+All code and files are licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC-BY-4.0).
 Copyright (c) 2019, Alex Mous